moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

 [Subsquid](https://subsquid.io){target=\_blank} is a data network that allows rapid and cost-efficient retrieval of blockchain data from 100+ chains using Subsquid’s decentralized data lake and open-source SDK.
 In simple terms, Subsquid can be thought of as an ETL (extract, transform, and load) tool with a GraphQL server included.
 It enables comprehensive filtering, pagination, and even full-text search capabilities.
 Subsquid has native and full support for both EVM and Substrate data, even within the same project.

-This quick-start guide will show you how to create a Subsquid project and configure it to index data on a Tanssi Appchain.
-There is one section catered towards [Substrate Appchains](#index-substrate-appchains) and another towards [EVM Appchains](#index-evm-appchains).
-However, if you're building on an EVM Appchain, you may also reference the Substrate section, if you also need to index Substrate data.
+This quick-start guide will show you how to create a Subsquid project and configure it to index data on a Tanssi appchain.
+There is one section catered towards [Substrate appchains](#index-substrate-appchains) and another towards [EVM appchains](#index-evm-appchains).
+However, if you're building on an EVM appchain, you may also reference the Substrate section, if you also need to index Substrate data.

-For a more comprehensive end-to-end tutorial for EVM Appchains, be sure to check out the [Indexing ERC-20 Transfers on a Tanssi EVM Appchain](/dapp-developers/integrations/indexers/subsquid/erc20-transfers/){target=\_blank} tutorial.
+For a more comprehensive end-to-end tutorial for EVM appchains, be sure to check out the [Indexing ERC-20 Transfers on a Tanssi EVM Appchain](/dapp-developers/integrations/indexers/subsquid/erc20-transfers/){target=\_blank} tutorial.

 ## Checking Prerequisites {: #checking-prerequisites }